Lasting Power of Attorney

-However, giving someone power of attorney only permits them to act on the donor’s behalf when they are considered mentally capable of making their own choices – the power of attorney would be automatically revoked if they should end up in a situation where they can not.
+However, giving someone power of attorney only permits them to act on the donor’s behalf when they are considered mentally capable of making their own choices – the power of attorney would be automatically revoked if the attorney is also unable to make their own decisions.
 It is to this end that other documents exist allowing a donor to elect an individual to act for them should they end up in a state where they are not able to make decisions and act for themselves.

 Originally, this came in the guise of an Enduring Power of Attorney (EPA), permitting another person to act on your behalf if you should lose your mental faculties.
 However, it is no longer possible to create new EPAs since October 1st 2007, though any which were created before that date are still valid.

-Replacing EPAs are the new Lasting Powers of Attorney (LPAs), which serve much the same purpose as EPAs, albeit with more flexibility.
+Lasting Powers of Attorney (LPA) replaced the EPA.
 They still allow you to select an attorney who can act for you if you lose mental capacity, but they have been improved in order to grant a wider variety of powers which they can wield, as well as allowing you to decide which aspects of your life you wish to grant them legal jurisdiction over.

 There are two types of Lasting Power of Attorney to reflect this more flexible approach.